Madison Cawthorn: Early life and education

-Cawthorn was born on August 1, 1995, in Asheville, North Carolina, to Priscilla and Roger Cawthorn.
+David Madison Cawthorn was born on August 1, 1995, in Asheville, North Carolina, to Priscilla and Roger Cawthorn.
 He was home-schooled in Hendersonville, North Carolina, through 12th grade, and played football with the Asheville Saints, a league that includes home-schooled high school students.
 As a teenager, he worked at a Chick-fil-A restaurant.

 In 2014, at age 18, Cawthorn was seriously injured while returning from a spring break trip to Florida.
 He was riding as a passenger in a BMW X3 SUV near Daytona Beach, Florida, when his friend Bradley Ledford fell asleep at the wheel.
 The vehicle crashed into a concrete barrier while Cawthorn's feet were on the dashboard.
-In a 2017 speech, he said that Ledford left him "to die in a fiery tomb", which Ledford has disputed.
+In a 2017 speech, Cawthorn said that Ledford left him "to die in a fiery tomb", which Ledford has disputed.
 Ledford said in a sworn deposition for insurance litigation that he pulled an unconscious Cawthorn from the wrecked vehicle immediately after getting out himself; in Cawthorn's deposition, he stated that he had "no memory from the accident".
 In the same 2017 speech, Cawthorn stated that he was "declared dead on the scene" of the accident, but the official accident report listed him as "incapacitated".
 The injuries from the accident left Cawthorn partially paralyzed, requiring the use of a wheelchair.
 He said he accrued $3 million in medical debt during his recovery; he received that amount as settlement from an insurance company, as well as other payments, and as of February 2021 was seeking $30 million more.

 Rep. Meadows had nominated Cawthorn to the United States Naval Academy in December 2013, but his application was rejected.
-Although this happened before his injury, he claimed in advertisements for his 2020 congressional campaign that the accident "derailed" his plans to attend the Academy.
+Although this happened before his injury, he claimed in advertisements for his 2020 congressional campaign that the accident "derailed" his plans to attend the academy.
 Cawthorn had acknowledged in 2017 under oath that he had been turned down before the accident.
-When asked about the discrepancy, he said, "I never said I was appointed or accepted to the academy, I knew that I'd only been nominated at that point.
+When asked in 2020 about the discrepancy, he said, "I never said I was appointed or accepted to the academy, I knew that I'd only been nominated at that point.
 I fully expected to be accepted and to be appointed, but at that point I hadn't received it."

 During the fall 2016 semester, Cawthorn attended Patrick Henry College, studying political science, but earned mostly D grades and dropped out.
 He said his grades were low primarily because his injuries had interfered with his ability to learn.
 Cawthorn said in a deposition, "You know, suffering from a brain injury after the accident definitely I think it slowed my brain down a little bit.
 Made me less intelligent.
 And the pain also made reading and studying very difficult."
 He also said he withdrew due to "heartbreak" after his fiancée broke up with him.